On Improving Adversarial Transferability of Vision Transformers: Background and Related Work

 \textbf{The Role of Network Architecture:} Recent works exploit architectural characteristics of networks to improve the transferability of attacks.
-While Wu \etal \cite{wu2020skip} exploit skip connections of ResNets to improve black-box attacks, Guo \etal \cite{guo2020adv} build on similar ideas focused on the linearity of models.
+While \cite{wu2020skip} exploit skip connections of models like ResNets and DenseNets to improve black-box attacks, \cite{guo2020adv} build on similar ideas focused on the linearity of models.

 \emph{Our work similarly focuses on unique architectural characteristics of ViT models to generate more transferable adversarial perturbations with the existing white-box attacks.}